-1.2 Determination of moisture content, oleoresin, colour value and aflatoxin
+2.2 Determination of moisture content, oleoresin, colour value and aflatoxin

 Moisture content of chillies is determined as per AOAC method.
-Estimation of Essential Oils Association (EOA) colour value, % oleoresin was performed as per procedure outlined by Roserbrook (1968).
+Estimation of Essential Oils Association (EOA) colour value, percentage of oleoresin was performed as per procedure outlined by Roserbrook (1968).
 The aflatoxin B1 content was determined using ELISA method.
-Discoloured pods were separated out in both barn dried and farmers method and percentage of white pods during drying was calculated.
+Discoloured pods were separated out in both barns dried and farmers' method and percentage of white pods during drying was calculated.

-1.3 Experimental Procedure
+2.3 Experimental procedure

 Freshly harvested ripe chillies of variety LCA 334 (ANGR Agril.
 University variety) and hybrid INDAM 5 (Indo American seeds Pvt.
 Ltd) were obtained from local farmers near Guntur in Andhra Pradesh.
 Separate experiments were conducted using two different types of chillies.
-A single furnace barn of size 6 x 3.6 m was used in the investigation.
-Ripe pods were simultaneously dried in open yard (farmers method) for comparison.
-Series of experiments using ripe pods with a loading capacity ranging from 1000 to 1050 kg were conducted.
+A single furnace barn of size 6 m×3.6 m was used in the investigation.
+Ripe pods were simultaneously dried in the open yard (farmers method) for comparison.
+Series of experiments using ripe pods with a loading capacity ranging from 1,000 to 1,050 kg were conducted.
 Ripe chillies were spread into 100 to 110 trays with a loading density of 5 kg per tray.
-The average thickness of ripe chillies in the tray is 6.25 cm.
-Galvanized iron wire mesh trays of size 105 x 75 x 7.5 cm were fabricated by welding 3 number G.I. wire mesh to the frame made of 12 mm M.S flat.
-Four handles of length 15 cm were welded at four corners of the tray for easy handling as well as to place on the existing tiers (Fig.5).
-Temperature and relative humidity were recorded using on line sensors.
+The average thickness of ripe chillies in the tray was 6.25 cm.
+Galvanized iron wire mesh trays of size 105 cm×75 cm×7.5 cm were fabricated by welding 3 numbers G.I. wire mesh to the frame made of 12 mm M.S flat.
+Four handles at the length of 15 cm were welded at four corners of the tray for easy handling as well as to place on the existing tiers (Figure 5).
+Temperature and relative humidity were recorded using online sensors.